Best contraception with a condom?

 Could I have the final, definitive, last word on what type of contraception is best to use with a condom?

 In this particular case, the "best" contraception to use paired with condoms is the method which works best for you and your partner.
 A good, quality condom in and of itself is a birth control method with a failure rate of about two percent when used as directed.
 It also protects against most sexually transmitted infections (STIs) !
 However, since condoms are not always used perfectly (when used typically, they have a failure rate of 12 percent) there are several back-up contraceptives that when combined with a condom can offer even greater protection.

-Diaphragms, IUDs, hormonal contraceptives, cervical caps, and spermicidal foams, creams, or jellies will all contribute to greater pregnancy prevention efficacy when used in combination with a condom.
+Diaphragms, cervical caps, intrauterine devices (IUDs), hormonal contraceptives, and spermicidal foams, creams, or jellies will all contribute to greater pregnancy prevention efficacy when used in combination with a condom.
 For example, a condom used in conjunction with a spermicidal foam, cream, or jelly provides close to 100 percent protection against pregnancy.
-As a side note, while they may offer an added layer of protection, spermicides such as nonoxyl-9 have been shown to actually increase the transmission of HIV and infection due the products abrasiveness.
-For more information on nonoxyl-9, read Spermicide effectiveness.
+As a side note, while they may offer an added layer of protection, spermicides such as nonoxynol-9 have been shown to actually increase the transmission of HIV and infection due the product's abrasiveness.
+For more information on nonoxynol-9, read Spermicide effectiveness.

 The important thing is consistency.
 Figure out what you and your partner can realistically do every time while still enjoying your sexuality.
-Here are some questions to consider when choosing a secondary method of protection: Is pregnancy your only concern or do you wish to have protection against sexually transmitted infections as well?
+Here are some questions to consider when choosing a secondary method of protection: Is pregnancy your only concern or do you wish to have protection against STIs as well?
 Are you or your partner comfortable inserting a diaphragm or cervical cap?
 Are you in a monogamous relationship or do you have multiple partners?
 Have you or your partner had past pregnancies?
 Do you plan to have children in the next five years or ever?
-How often do you and your partner have vaginal intercourse?
+How often do you and your partner have vaginal sex?